 Adjust the cutting height as desired.
 Set the front wheels to the same height as the rear wheels (Figure 10).

-Note: To raise the machine, move all the cutting-height levers forward; to lower the machine, move all the cutting-height levers rearward.
+Note: To raise the machine, move the front cutting height levers rearward and the rear cutting height levers forward.
+To lower the machine, move the front cutting height levers forward and the rear cutting height levers rearward.